 Over the next few weeks I will be looking at a subject very close to my heart, the marketplace, benefits and pitfalls of eProcurement and eSourcing applications.
 To begin with however, I thought it would be interesting to take a look back in time to help understand why the market looks the way it does.

 Every 2 years Gartner publish their famous “Magic Quadrant” for Strategic Sourcing Suites.
 The 2015 review identified 14 companies, whom it considered to be serious players in the marketplace.
 Interestingly, despite the impression many of us have that this is a new and dynamic technology, with plenty of start-ups thrusting into the Marketplace; not one of these 14 companies is less than 15 years old, the youngest being Bravo Solutions, founded in Italy in 2001.
-This led me to ponder what is going on here?
+This led me to ponder what is going on here and if this is a modern procurement transformation trend?

 Firstly lets travel back in time to the early 1990’s.
 Those of us grey enough to have been in Procurement then, recall it as quite a different place from today.
 Paper was still king, contracts were kept in fire-safes, email was considered more suitable for internal discussions, rather than for official business with suppliers.
 This doesn’t mean that there wasn’t any electronic business conducted; the more innovative technology companies such as GE, BT, IBM and most of the major car-manufacturers were already using EDI (Electronic Data Interchange) with their suppliers, albeit mostly via one-to-one Private Networks.